Racing to King George Falls 💦

 Sound swallows us whole.

-It was deafening.
+It is deafening.

 Majestic.